 Contact: Cathee Himel

 As part of an ongoing commitment to our community, Busy Bee Quilters donates around 200 doll quilts each year to various local community service organizations.
-The quilts are matched up with dolls the organizations have received and are given to children in need throughout the year and especially at Christmas time.
+The quilts are matched up with dolls the organizations have received and are given to children in need throughout the year and especially in December.
 In doing this, we hope not only to give welcome cheer to a child in our community, but also to foster an appreciation for quilts in generations to come.

 Doll Quilt Guidelines: